Document Control FAQ’s

 What is document control software?

-How does document control systems work?
+How does document control system software work?

-Document control systems may have several advanced features.
+Document control system software may have several advanced features.
 The first is access control—the ability to control document access based on a user’s role within an organization.
 Automation is another advanced feature.
 You could use this to send the correct training documents to new hires automatically once they’re onboarded.
 Last, collaboration features let a group of employees complete a review and approval process while sidestepping version control issues.

 How can a document control system improve compliance and efficiency?